moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 ### CREATING YOUR OWN KEYS

 Let's start by opening up a terminal or Powershell window and checking which version of GPG we have installed.

-Don't worry that I'm using ubuntu, this is relevant to all OS's.
-If you're a windows user, please open a Powershell window instead.
+Don't worry that I'm using windows, this is relevant to all OS's.
 Do take a look at the video description as most of the commands we’re going to use can be found there.
-Feel free to copy and paste along with this video.
+Feel free to copy and paste along with this video, but bare in mind that it's good practice to double check the content remains unedited.

 Let's start by typing `gpg --version` and pressing enter.
 If you're not familiar with using the command line, please remember, you need to hit enter after each time that you type a command for the terminal to read your input.

 If you weren't sure if you had it installed, this is a pretty good test.
-This command will print some interesting information, including the version, the licence, the home directory for GPG and the supported algorithms.
+This command will print some interesting information, including: the version, the licence, the home directory for GPG and the supported algorithms.

 Now we've confirmed that it's installed, we're going to create our very own set of shiny new keys.

-Keys typically come in pairs: a private key and a public key.
+Keys typically come in pairs, a private key and a public key.
 In simple terms, a private key is one which you use to prove who you are and a public key is one which is used to tell other people who you are.
 It's a pretty simple system, but has deep roots in cryptography.
 If you're interested in reading a little more about the fundamentals, check out the link in the description entitled [How PGP Works](https://users.ece.cmu.edu/~adrian/630-f04/PGP-intro.html).

-To generate our own set of keys we're going to use the command `gpg --full-generate-key`, don't forget to include the hyphens
+To generate our own set of keys we're going to use the command `gpg --full-generate-key`, don't forget to include the hyphens.

 First it will ask you what kind of key you'd like to create.
 For the purposes of this video we'll be using the default option 'RSA', so we'll select option 1.

 Next it will ask you about the level of encryption you require, the larger the number the more data is used to generate the keys.
 More data generally means more secure.
 We're going to choose 4096 bits as it offers the highest level of encryption.

-We will then be asked how long we want our keys to remain valid.
-This is a personal choice, but in this case because there is no limit to the number of keys I can generate and because I won't be hosting my keys publicly, I'm going to choose 0, 'never expires'.
+We will then be asked how long we want our keys to remain valid, this is a personal choice.
+As there is no limit to the number of keys I can generate and because I won't be hosting my keys publicly, I'm going to choose 0, 'never expires'.

 All keys are assigned user IDs.
 They're typically made up of a name, comment and email address.
 For the purposes of this video, this name and email address could be quite literally anything.
 Your own credentials could even be as crazy as mine.
 Once we've entered all this information we're going to type 'o' for 'okay', but before we hit enter I want to warn those who like to use password generators: you're going to need to enter a new password in the next step.

 Once we've entered and confirmed the password, we're going to generate some entropy, in other words, move the mouse and bash the keyboard a bit.
 The encryption of your keys is based on the state of your system, moving the mouse and switching windows helps create more randomness.

-Now that we've generated our very own keypair, we can use the `--list-keys` flag to verify it's existence: `gpg --list-keys`.
-After the creation of ours keys, GPG has automatically added them to something called a keyring.
-The subject of key rings are a little outside the scope of this video, however it's important to know that they may be different and you can have as many as you like.
-As we won't be specifying any in this video, we're going to be working with the default keyring.
+Now that we've generated our very own keypair, we can use the `--list-keys` flag to verify it's existence; `gpg --list-keys`.
+During the creation of ours keys, GPG has automatically added them to something called a keyring.
+The subject of key rings are a little outside the scope of this video, however it's important to know that they may be different and you can create as many as you like.
+We won't be specifying any in this video and beacuse of that we're going to be working with the default keyring.

 ### VERIFYING & IMPORTING PUBLIC KEYS

 To put everything we've just done into practice we're going to verify the install files for the official Monero software.
 So let's head over to the official Monero [github repository](https://github.com/monero-project/monero) and click on the "Releases" link on the right hand side.
 The latest release will be at the top of the page.

 Scroll down to "Official Download Links" and download the file that suits you best.
 For me it's the 64-bit Linux version.

 Now that it's downloaded we’ll need two important pieces of information:

-- Either signed file hashes or a signature file ending with '.acs'
+- Either a signed copy of the file hashes; or a signature file ending with '.acs'
 - The public key of the person who signed them

-The first of these is located in the "hashes.txt" which you'll find via a link in the video description.
+The first of these is located in the "hashes.txt" which you'll find via a link on the release page.
 I'm going to right click and "save link as".
 Let's open it and take a look at what we've got here.

 Hashes are unique identifiers that are generated by a hashing algorithm.
 These algorithms are generated using information about the file's contents so we can detect changes easily and quickly.
-We're interested in making sure that the hash of the file we've downloaded matches the hash contained in this file.
+In our case, we're interested in making sure that the hash of the file we've downloaded matches the hash contained in this file.

 If you look at the heading and footer, you'll notice that this file actually comes in the form of a signed message.
 This is important, because now we can see if these hashes were signed by someone we know.
 If we take a look just above the signature we can see that the person who signed it was a contributor by the name 'binaryfate'.

-The second piece of information we need is binaryfate's public key.
-We can find it via the github page we started on.
+This leads us onto the second piece of information we need; Binaryfate's public key.
+We can find this via the github page we started on.
 Click on the folder labelled "utils", then "gpg_keys".
 Here we can find a list of all the contributors' public keys.
 Right click on binaryfate's name and select "save link as".

 Next, open your file explorer and navigate to the directory in which you saved these files.
 Ensure that both files are in the same folder.